 Multiply your TDEE by 75-80%, which is a 20-25% reduction in calories per day.
 I recommend beginning with 80% and adjusting as necessary depending on how you feel and your rate of progress.
 If you hit your numbers every day, you should be losing 1-2 pounds per week, depending on caloric intake.
 If you’re lean already, fat loss rates may looks more like 0.5-1 pound per week.
 If you’re overweight, weekly fat loss could be 2 pounds or more.
 When I’m cutting weight, I aim for no more than one pound per week.
 Any more than that indicates that I am eating too little or exercising too much.. or potentially both.
 Shedding fat too quickly puts you at risk for losing muscle mass, which is not desirable.
-Muscle mass is what gives you that sculpted and “toned” look, so you definitely don’t want to be losing that.
+Muscle mass is what gives you that sculpted and “toned” look and burns more calories than fat at rest, so you definitely want to minimize muscle loss.

 - Example 1: 1,940 x 80% = ~1,550 calories per day

 - Example 2: 1,940 x 75% = ~1,450 calories per day

 Step 5 – Create a Meal Plan and Be Consistent to Lose Fat